openstack-archive/congress-specs/specs/kilo/dse-dataservices-status.rst

 Other contributors:
   <launchpad-id or None>

-Work Items
+Work items
 ----------

 - Add implementations for metrics.
 The decision as to whether the metric is continually computed or computed on demand will be made on a metric-by-metric basis.

 - Add status() method to DeepSix class and return a dictionary of metrics.